lenesk/sokolova.dk/small-words-big-difference-make-your-danish-sound-more-native-like.md

 * *Nu*

-Nu expresses that the speaker corrects the receiver in what has just be said.
+*Nu* expresses that the speaker corrects the receiver in what has just be said.

-> * *Det ville jeg nu ikke være så glad for*. - You know/see, I would not be so happy about that.
+> * *Det ville jeg nu ikke være så glad for*. - You know/You see, I would not be so happy about that.

 *Nu* in questioning sentences means surprise, doubt, annoyance, or may have an emphatic function.

 > * *Hvordan kunne det nu være at han blev fyret?* - How could it be on earth, that he got fired?

 > * *Hvorfor skal han nu ødelægge det hele?* - Why on earth should he on destroy everything?

 * *Skam*

 *Skam* expresses often a clarification of a truth or a fact, which the receiver is in doubt about.
-In English there would be often an auxiliary verb for reassuring.
-But unlike *da*, *skam* is rather explaning than showing the disagreement.
+In English, there would be often an auxiliary verb for reassuring.
+But unlike *da*, *skam* is rather an explaning one than showing the disagreement.

 > * *Jeg elsker dig skam, sagde hun til sin tvivlende mand*. - I DO love you, she said to her sceptical husband.

 ## Speaker-oriented modal adverbs

 Speaker-oriented modal adverbs reflect the speaker's modality, understanding, attitude to or the own knowledge about the situation or the interactional context.
-The Speaker-oriented modal adverbs are nok, vel og vist, and their translation into English, as a rule, has ‘I’ element, as 'I suppose', 'I guess', 'I am sure', 'I assume'.
+The speaker-oriented modal adverbs are *nok*, *vel* and *vist*, and their translation into English, as a rule, has ‘I’ element, as 'I suppose', 'I guess', 'I am sure', 'I assume'.
 Speaker-oriented modal adverbs are *nok*, *vel*, *vist*.

 * *Vel*